-Although most businesses operate in a fair and legal manner, thousands of Californians lose money every year due to unscrupulous business practices and consumer fraud.
+Although most businesses operate in a fair and legal manner, thousands of citizens lose money every year due to unscrupulous business practices and consumer fraud.
 There are a variety of state and federal laws protecting consumers from unscrupulous business practices.
 When making any sort of commercial transaction, it is important for consumers to be aware and informed of any rights they may have.
 Consumers are granted rights under consumer protection provisions and there are a number of points to keep in mind when making any commercial transaction.

 A consumer with a product or service complaint should first contact the person or company who sold him or her an item or performed a service.
 Complaints usually can be resolved at this level.
 If not, call or write the consumer complaint department at the company's headquarters.
 Whenever filing a complaint, remember to maintain records of any correspondence, persons spoken to, dates and times, and do not send any original documents.
+State departments of consumer affairs publish a number of helpful pamphlets on a variety of consumer protection issues.
+The pamphlets are generally available on line.